duleorlovic/tips/index.md

 * Gem [miniprofiler](https://github.com/MiniProfiler/rack-mini-profiler) for analysing load time, disable with `http://mysite.com?pp=disable`

-* [Kaminary gem](https://github.com/amatsuda/kaminari) with ajax does not know which params should be [black listed](https://github.com/amatsuda/kaminari/commit/2fd7d36b72af73d2506f8e2ab68704d804f70fc5) so use something like `paginate @jobs, params: { id: nil, action: 'index' }` in response index.js response file like this [ajax example](https://github.com/amatsuda/kaminari_example/tree/ajax)
+* when using pagination on page where you have some activating/archiving [Kaminary gem](https://github.com/amatsuda/kaminari) with ajax does not know which params should be [black listed](https://github.com/amatsuda/kaminari/commit/2fd7d36b72af73d2506f8e2ab68704d804f70fc5) so use something like `paginate @jobs, params: { id: nil, action: 'index' }` in response index.js response file like this [ajax example](https://github.com/amatsuda/kaminari_example/tree/ajax)

 get the country based on ip address: